Symplectic involutions of $K3^{[n]}$ type and Kummer $n$ type manifolds: Introduction

 A key ingredient in the proof of this theorem is that the moduli space of pairs consisting of a \hk manifold of \kntiposp (or of Kummer $n$ type) together with a symplectic involution is connected.
-Using the Global Torelli theorem first we prove that $(X, \iota)$ is birational to a ``standard pair'', and then we prove that birational pairs can be deformed one into the other while preserving the group action.
+Using the Global Torelli theorem first we prove that $(X, \{\iota,Id_X\})$ is birational to a ``standard pair'', and then we prove that birational pairs can be deformed one into the other while preserving the group action.
 A ``standard pair'' for \kntiposp manifolds is a deformation of $(S^{[n]},G)$, where $S$ is a $K3$ surface and $G$ is a symplectic involution on $S^{[n]}$ induced by a symplectic involution on $S$.
+A group action on $X$ is called numerically standard (cf. Definition \ref{num_stand} for a precise statement) if its action on cohomology ``looks like'' a standard action.
+We prove the following:

 \begin{thm} Let $X$ be a manifold of \kntiposp or of Kummer $n$ type.
 Let $G\subset \mathrm{Aut}_s(X)$ be a finite group of numerically standard automorphisms.
 Then $(X,G)$ is a standard pair. \end{thm}